njau-steven/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script to add multiple permissions
+Script to grant execute permissions to everyone